 As described in note 2.2.3, the Group elected, as a policy choice permitted under IFRS 9, to continue to apply hedge accounting in accordance with IAS 39.
-Therefore, the amendments to IAS 39 and IFRS 7 are applicable to the Group.
+Therefore, for hedge accounting purposes, the Group applies the Phase 2 amendments to IAS 39.